pywbem/pywbem/docs/concepts.rst

 The CIM model and CIM objects
 -----------------------------

-TODO: Write this section on the model and CIM objects
+ISSUE #2669: Write this section on the model and CIM objects

 .. _`WBEM operations: Communicating with the WBEM Server`: